Flaroon/Video-Files/README.md

 > Its harder to read code than write it

+So a Little about me, Im a :

+- Highschool student
+- Love Programming in many launuages such as c#, java, python, hlsl, html, javascript ...
+- I mainly use unity though, and as of October 13 2021 im am exactly 1.5 years into Learning Unity.

-Anyway enough of the stupid quotes I just want to Thankyou for checking out my [Youtube Channel](http://youtube.com/Flaroon)!
+Finally I just want to Thankyou for checking out my [Youtube Channel](http://youtube.com/Flaroon)!
 Make sure to star this repo and subscribe to me on youtube!
 Again I just want to thank you for supporting me in this journey and valuing my content.

 **Good Luck In Your Game Dev Future!**